B1Bomber/binaryKeyboard/README.md

 `binary_keyboard_final` contains the Arduino code from the 16x128 OLED implementation.
 This is the most updated version.

 ## Python Files
-`typingTesting.py` tests the typing and the serial port on the Python side.
+`typingTesting.py` tests the serial port on the Python side.

+`pyautoguiTest.py` tests the pyautogui library for typing and mouse movements.

 `typer.py` is the most updated version of the Python typing script.